divio/divio-cloud-docs/background/elasticsearch.rst

 Access limitations
 ------------------

-Except for projects using a dedicated Elasticseach instance, applications use one of our shared Elasticsearch clusters.
+Except for projects using a dedicated Elasticsearch instance, applications use one of our shared Elasticsearch clusters.

 The connection URL we provide grants access *only* to a specific index, and not to other indexes.
 An application may use only URLs that start with the index prefix we provided.